25 Of The Worst Home Theater Mistakes

 I mean heck it’s even in the name.
 So just like with calibrating our speakers, a major step that a lot of people tend to forget to do is to actually calibrate their display.

 Now some manufacturers do provide decent presets out of the box that claim that they’re all ready to go, but you won’t have a picture that’s completely your own until you adjust the picture for your specific viewing environment.

 Trust me when I say that it makes a huge difference.
-In fact, doing so can actually be the difference between an initially bad looking picture look absolutely mind blowing after.
+In fact, doing so can actually be the difference between an initially bad looking picture looking much better after.

 This, granted you do things the right way.

 You can either have your television professionally calibrated for a fee, or you can adjust things yourself.